Last

 On a competition car, fitting uprated brakes can be, and sometimes is, a bit of a lottery.
 For one thing, they must work harder than those fitted to a road car.
 Braking from speeds of over 120 MPH, regularly down to below 20, they undergo tremendous stresses as heat builds up over very short distances and times.
-Guided by magazine articles, pages on the internet, and a very informative book (Brake Handbook by Fred Puhn), I've completely thrown away the standard brakes on the XR2, and fitted uprated competition brakes all round.
+Guided by magazine articles, pages on the internet, and a very informative book (Brake Handbook by Fred Puhn), I ditched the standard brakes on the XR2, and fitted uprated competition brakes front and rear.

-This is a technical account of how I've modified the brakes on my Fiesta.
+This is a technical account of how I modified the brakes on my Fiesta.

 The mechanics of the hydraulic system